cosmocode/dokuwiki-plugin-odt/README.txt

 do not need the development version)

-===== Unpublished features =====

-This version of the plugin contains new experimental code, which may happen to work ( ;o) ) but is not yet documented on splitbrain.org.
-Those new features have been submitted for inclusion, but may or may not be accepted (in general they are).
-As always, use (and depend on) those at your own risk.

 ==== Templates support ====
 You may now use templates to export your document.
 A template is a regular ODT file, as produced by OpenOffice (for example, not tested with other ODT-